50 Thoughtful Mother’s Day Activities That Will Make the Day Extra Special

 Take her out to a ball game

-Dads get all the attention when it comes to live sports, but plenty of moms want to root, root, root for the home team.
-So grabs some tickets and take her to see your local team play ball.
-Get sentimental by stuffing the tickets in an on-theme card with some mother-son quotes written inside.
+Dads get all the attention when it comes to live sports, but plenty of moms want to root, root, root for the home team too.
+So grab some tickets and take her to see your local team play ball.
+Get sentimental by stuffing the tickets in an on-theme card, like this one.

 Take a horseback ride